Miksus/system-flow/README.md

 ```
 System Flow uses the Python's magic methods extensively.
 Even though magic method "```>>```"  is a bitwise operation, it also resembles a transistion.
 A flow is formed using this operation in between two stocks.
 This is also equal to ```Flow(sf.Stock("a"), sf.Stock("b"))```.
 In addition, using arithmetical operations (such as "+", "-", "*" and "/") to stocks forms a computator.
-It does not make sense to use these un

 ---
 ## Terminology